The Product Regulation and Liability Review: Japan

 In Japan, there is no legislation creating a US-style class action for mass torts.
 In practice, plaintiffs bringing mass tort actions have been solicited through announcements on the internet and by other methods.

-In 2013, a new law relating to collective actions relating to consumer contracts was promulgated, which came in force in 2016: the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, Law No. 96 of 2013 (the Collective Redress Act).
-This Act provides for two-stage proceedings: during the first stage, a certified qualified consumer entity files a lawsuit and, if the defendant loses at the first stage, either entirely or in part, the certified qualified consumer entity files a second stage proceeding, to which individual consumers may opt-in to confirm their individual damages.
+In 2013, a new law relating to collective actions in respect of consumer contracts was promulgated, which came into force in 2016: the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, Law No. 96 of 2013 (the Collective Redress Act).
+This Act provides for two-stage proceedings: during the first stage, a certified qualified consumer entity files a lawsuit and, if the defendant loses at the first stage, either entirely or in part, the certified qualified consumer entity files a second stage proceeding, to which individual consumers may opt in to confirm their individual damages.
 This Act permits collective claims to be brought against business operators for recovery of damages suffered by consumers relating to consumer contracts.
 A plaintiff consumer generally must have privity of contract with the business operator for the relevant claims to be eligible under this system.
-Therefore, it is difficult to use this collective redress system to sue a manufacturer for product liability claims, where manufacturers usually lack a direct contractual relationship with consumers.
-Furthermore, lost profits, personal injury, and pain and suffering are expressly excluded from the scope of claims that can be brought under the Collective Redress Act.44 Therefore, in the context of this publication, the Collective Redress Act is relevant only when, for example, many consumers purchased defective products from a retailer, and the consumers collectively claim return of the purchase price of the product from the retailer.
+Therefore, it is difficult to use this collective redress system to sue a manufacturer for product liability claims where manufacturers usually lack a direct contractual relationship with consumers.
+Furthermore, lost profits, personal injury, and pain and suffering are expressly excluded from the scope of claims that can be brought under the Collective Redress Act.47 Therefore, in the context of this publication, the Collective Redress Act is relevant only when, for example, many consumers purchased defective products from a retailer, and the consumers collectively claim return of the purchase price of the product from the retailer.
 If the retailer loses the case, the retailer will seek reimbursement (for the damages paid) from the manufacturer responsible for the defect in a separate, regular lawsuit.
-Since the Collective Redress Act entered into force, only four collective redress cases (against a total of five defendants) have been filed as of 31 December 2020, none of which is related to product defects.
+Since the Collective Redress Act entered into force, only four collective redress cases (against a total of five defendants) have been filed as at 30 November 2021, none of which is related to product defects.

-Recovery of economic damages, including lost profits and non-economic damages such as pain and suffering, is permitted in product liability cases under Japanese law, regardless of whether the claim is brought in breach of contract, tort, or under the PL Act.
-The remedy for damages is monetary compensation.45 The amount of damages is determined by the judge because no jury system exists in Japan.
+Recovery of economic damages, including lost profits, and non-economic damages, such as pain and suffering, is permitted in product liability cases under Japanese law, regardless of whether the claim is brought in breach of contract, tort or under the PL Act.
+The remedy for damages is monetary compensation.48 The amount of damages is determined by the judge because no jury system exists in Japan.
 There is no law limiting the amount of damages that may be ordered.
 However, Japanese law does not allow punitive damages.
-Punitive damages awarded in foreign litigation or arbitration will not be recognised in Japan because they infringe upon public policy in Japan.46
+Punitive damages awarded in foreign litigation or arbitration will not be recognised in Japan because they infringe upon public policy in Japan.49

 The PL Act limits its application to claims for damage arising from an infringement of life, body or property caused by a defect in a product.
-However, damages that occur only with respect to the defective product may be claimed only if they are aggregated with the other types of recoverable damages described above.47
+However, damages that occur only in respect of the defective product may be claimed only if they are aggregated with the other types of recoverable damages described above.50

 Criminal liability is explained in Section III.